ssube/prometheus-sql-adapter/README.md

 Compression yielded a 98.21% reduction in total disk space.

-When the last 6 hours are considered live for a 24 hour retention window, the final effective rate is 84.14%, increasing to 94.00% for a 72 hour retention window.
+When the last 6 hours are considered live for a 24 hour retention period for full resolution samples, the final reduction in disk space was 84.14% compared to the previous schema.
+This becomes more effective as the ratio of active to compressed chunks decreases, with a 94.00% reduction for a 72 hour retention period and upwards of 97% for a 10 day retention period.

 ### Further Research